gihubme/mb2g-release-plugin/README.md

 - Setting up circleci config to increase snapshot version when `main` branch is updated.
 NOTE: requires github-deployment-key set up in circleci project settings.

+###### NOT USED ANYMORE

-- Setting up circleci config to deploy major and minor releases when `prod` branch is updated.
+Setting up circleci config to deploy major and minor releases when `prod` branch is updated.
 NOTE: requires settings.xml in .circleci folder for the wagon-extension in order to be able to deploy to packagecloud.

 ### [Running Tests with maven](https://stackoverflow.com/questions/1399240/how-do-i-get-my-maven-integration-tests-to-run)